pauldotyu/kubestronaut/docs/kubernetes.md

     Simply wait a few seconds and try again.

-This equivalent to simply using [NodePort](https://kubernetes.github.io/ingress-nginx/deploy/#bare-metal-clusters) services but will mimic the behavior of a LoadBalancer service and assign the ingress service a IP address.
+This is equivalent to simply using [NodePort](https://kubernetes.github.io/ingress-nginx/deploy/#bare-metal-clusters) services but will mimic the behavior of a LoadBalancer service and assign the ingress service an IP address.

 **Reference:** [https://metallb.universe.tf/installation/](https://metallb.universe.tf/installation/)

-### Install NGINX Ingress Controller
+### Install Ingress Controller

-NGINX Ingress Controller is an Ingress controller that is commonly used in Kubernetes clusters to expose services to the outside world.
-It is a Layer 7 load balancer that can handle HTTP, HTTPS, and TCP traffic.
+Ingress Controllers provides Layer 7 load balancing for HTTP, HTTPS, and TCP traffic, allowing external access to services within your Kubernetes cluster.

-Run the following command to install the NGINX Ingress Controller.
+Run the following command to install the Ingress-Nginx Controller.

 ```bash
 helm upgrade --install ingress-nginx ingress-nginx \